Hepatitis B Screening

 Prevention of Hepatitis B

-Vaccination: Hepatitis B is preventable by vaccination.
+Hepatitis B is preventable by vaccination.
 It may be given as a single hepatitis B vaccine, or as a combination hepatitis B and hepatitis A vaccine.
-The hepatitis B vaccine is usually given as a series of 3 to 4 shots over a 6-month period.
+The hepatitis B vaccine is usually given as a series of 3 to 4 shots (depending on the brand used) over a 6-month period.

 The CDC recommends hepatitis B vaccination for: